gvwilson/thirdbit/src/fiction/in-heck/index.md

 Patient poked the other bot with its arm.
 "Of course it isn't all right.
-It is losing its struggle to resist Consensus."
+It is losing its struggle to resist Central."

 "What can we do?"